laikaland/moldymolderson/README.md

 will block if u make me uncomfortable. i block freely.

 thin ice: (basically: you can interact, just don't talk about these topics around me.) hh/hb, satanists (you can talk about it lightly w me but dont talk about it heavily)

+very picky when it comes to gorillaz fans. i don't like ships that much. me befriending you depends on your interpretations of dynamics between the members and your characterization of the members. i dont like murdad/noodle just seeing any of the members as a parent figure . sorry those guys did not take good care of noodle at all ESPECIALLY murdoc

+if you infantilize 2d/noodle/really anyone (i guess but i mostly see it with those two) DNI

 ---------------------------------------
 ![IMG_3134](https://github.com/user-attachments/assets/adc7836b-e653-406c-94b8-7e3ddb407ada)